 In keeping with its hi-tech power system, the Model X interior is dominated by an enormous portrait-orientated touchscreen that controls much of the plentiful standard equipment, while a TFT display presents vital information to the driver.
 Motorway strain is alleviated by Tesla’s ‘Autopilot’ semi-autonomous driving system.

 Electric power rather suits a car designed around SUV lines, too – the compact nature of the Model X’s battery packs and electric motors mean every inch of interior space can be used, so it’s a very versatile family vehicle.
 Five adults can stretch out on the two main seating rows, while an additional third row offers plenty of room for two children.

-This all adds up to a very compelling package, but it needs to when you look at the list price.
-Both versions of the Model X aren’t cheap and are now more expensive than ever before for two reasons: they no longer qualify for the government’s plug-in car grant (PiGC) and the entry-level Standard Range model, which used to cost from £75,000, has been discontinued.
-This leaves the Long Range model, which starts from around £87,000, while the Model X Performance with ‘Ludicrous Mode’ begins at over £100,000 – an amount that would see you behind the wheel of some very exotic conventionally fuelled cars indeed.
+This all adds up to a very compelling package, which it needs to be when you look at the list price.
+Both versions of the Model X aren’t cheap and are now more expensive than ever for two reasons: the government’s plug-in car grant was discontinued in 2022 and the entry-level Standard Range model, which used to cost from £75,000, was removed from the lineup in 2020.
+The latest lineup now consists of the Long Range model (now simply badged Model X) and Plaid models – as of Spring 2023 prices are unavailable on Tesla’s site, but with a previous cost of over £90,000 and £110,000 respectively; expect the Model X to be considerably pricey once production resumes.

 However, there’s no forgetting the low daily running costs, the impressive range on a full charge, the tax advantages for company-car users and the sheer sense of occasion found in driving this car.
 The Model X will be prohibitively expensive for many, but it may just be the most complete electric family transport solution yet devised.